runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 }
 ```

-The `logs` field in the correct responses (if not empty) will contain objects of the following structure:
+If any logging is enabled, the optional `logs` field will be returned containing an array of objects of the following structure:

 ```json
 {